 Providing our customers and community with safe, reliable, high-quality drinking water is our priority.
-Our scientific staff conduct comprehensive water monitoring through regular sampling and testing to achieve this.
+Our Scientific Services laboratory conducts comprehensive water monitoring through regular sampling and testing to achieve this.
+In fact, the quality of our water is so safe, we encourage residents and visitors, alike, to Choose Tap.

 Across the water supply network on the Gold Coast, there are water storage reservoirs, inlet points and public taps.
 These points, located at different stages of water distribution, enable our team to test for microbiological, physical and chemical components to ensure the quality of our water continues to meet Australian Drinking Water Guidelines 2011.